jofus101/jofus101.github.io/_posts/2014-11-06-lessons-from-a-failed-startup.md

 ###Execute

 Setting goals and being able to meausure them is essential for one thing: *execution*.
 Don’t overthink your problems.
 Think about your goals and the data you can collect and execute.
-Don’t spend to much time going over the pro’s and con’s of any one choice, whether it be what technology to work with or what to do next.
-Pick one, make it work, and then reevaluate at some point in the future.
+Don’t spend to much time going over the pro’s and con’s of any one choice.
+Make a choice, make it work, and then reevaluate at some point in the future.
 Even if you make the wrong choice you’ll be much better informed for the next round of work.
 As Voltaire famously said, "Don't let perfect be the enemy of good."